Dental Implant Failure & Salvage Houston

 Saving Your Replacement Teeth & Your Smile

-Dental implants have a remarkably high success rate — well over 95%!
-However, complications do sometimes arise with this treatment that jeopardize its long-term viability.
+Dental implants have a remarkably high success rate —over 95 percent!
+However, complications do sometimes arise with this treatment that jeopardizes its long-term viability.
 If you ever suspect that you are suffering from a failed dental implant in Houston, it is vital that you seek help from a qualified oral surgeon as soon as possible.
 They may be able to fix the problem and enable you to continue enjoying the full benefits of your restored smile via dental implant salvage services.

 Why Do Dental Implants Fail?